 - running trousers or leggings (at least to below the knee)

-- long sleeved microfleece
+- second warm layer: long sleeved technical shirt

-- gloves and waterproof overgloves
+- gloves warms and waterproof

 - mobile phone (add the safety numbers of the organisation to the phone book, do not conceal the number, and make sure the battery is fully charged before setting out)

 - GPS tracks of the route (downloaded from the site www.tordesgeants.it)

 - Possible checks of material when leaving the life bases and refreshment points; at these points, runners may be obliged to wear appropriate clothing in case of bad weather